LearningLocker/docs/src/http-visualisations.md

-axesOperator | The visualisation operator, eg uniqueCount. axesquery | Query for this visualisation. axesxQuery | Query for the x axes. axesyQUery | Query for the y axes. stacked | If this visualisation is stacked. chart | The type of visualisation. filter | An array of stringified [mongo filters](https://docs.mongodb.com/manual/reference/operator/aggregation/filter/).
+axesOperator | The visualisation operator, eg uniqueCount. axesquery | Query for this visualisation. axesxQuery | Query for the x axes. axesyQuery | Query for the y axes. stacked | If this visualisation is stacked. chart | The type of visualisation. filter | An array of stringified [mongo filters](https://docs.mongodb.com/manual/reference/operator/aggregation/filter/).